cortesi/modd/README.md

 triggered.

 Patterns and the paths they match against are always in slash-delimited form, even on Windows.
-Paths are cleaned and normalised to be relative to the current directory before being matched, with redundant components removed.
-This means that a pattern like `./*.js` will never match, because inbound paths will not have a leading `./` component - use `*.js` instead.
+Paths are cleaned and normalised being matched, with redundant components removed.
+If the path is within the current working directory, the normalised path is relative to the current working directory, otherwise it is absolute.
+One subtlety is that this means that a pattern like `./*.js` will never match, because inbound paths will not have a leading `./` component - just use `*.js` instead.

-### Quotes
+## Quotes

 File patterns can be naked or quoted strings.
 Quotes can be either single or double quotes, and the corresponding quote mark can be escaped with a backslash